 If the individual is still in an emotionally abusive relationship, the first step is to seek help and get out as quickly as possible.
 While this is not an easy task, there are counselors and authorities that can help.

-The person needs a well-defined support system, and if the individual doesn’t have this with friends and family, a life coach and counselor can prove to be helpful.
+The person needs a well-defined support system, and if the individual doesn’t have this with friends and family, a life coach and counsellor can prove to be helpful.
 The point is that the person cannot recover until they make the choice to stop emotional abuse and get out of the relationship or situation.
+Should you need guidance and comprehensive rehabilitation programs, there are online suboxone doctors willing to help you out in your journey for people suffering from opioid addiction.

 2. Engage in Self Care